 The Mexican Fan Palm Tree

-This small palm tree variety will grow to be a little over 20 feet tall, which is perfect for small gardens and spaces.
+These short palm trees will grow to be a little over 20 feet tall, which is perfect for small gardens and spaces.
 It doesn’t really need soil either as it can survive with just the moisture from rain or watering.
 Its leaves are also narrow and fan shaped like its name suggests!

 The Dwarf Date Palm Tree